 - 16.1.
 All information with regard to Looked After Pupils is held within ScholarPack and on CPOMS. - 16.2.
-ScholarPack contains basic contact details and can be accessed by all school staff with access credentials.
-CPOMS contains records of any safeguarding concerns and Looked After Child reviews etc. and access to this is restricted to those who have specific responsibility for the child (generally the class teacher, designated teacher and the senior leadership team). - 16.3.
+ScholarPack contains basic contact details and can be accessed by all school staff with appropriate access credentials.
+CPOMS contains records of any safeguarding concerns and Looked After Child reviews etc. and access to this is restricted to those who have specific responsibility for the child (generally the Class Teacher, Designated Teacher, Phase Leader and the Senior Leadership Team). - 16.3.
 Looked After and Previously Looked After Pupils are identified as a vulnerable group when tracking, monitoring and reporting on attainment and progress

-17. Links with external agencies/organisations
+17. Links with External Agencies and Organisations

 - 17.1.
-We recognise the important contribution that external support services make in supporting LAC.
-At Chadsgrove, colleagues from the following support services may be involved with individual Looked After Pupils:

-- Social care worker / Children with Disabilities Team

-- Virtual School for Looked After Pupils in Worcestershire

-- Other Virtual Schools for looked after Pupils from other Local Authorities

-- SEN services

-- Orchard Team
+Chadsgrove recognises the important contribution that external support services make in supporting Looked after and previously looked after pupils.
+At Chadsgrove, colleagues from the following support services may be involved with individual Looked After Pupils: - Social care worker / Children with Disabilities Team - Virtual School for Looked After Pupils in Worcestershire - Virtual Schools for Looked After Pupils from other Local Authorities - SEN services at Worcestershire Children First - Orchard nursing Team

 - Speech and Language Therapists

+- Physiotherapists

-- Physio and occupational Therapists
+- Occupational Therapists

 - Play/Drama Therapist

-- School nurses
+- School nurses and health visitors

 - CAMHS

-18. Monitoring and review
+18. Monitoring and Review